First over-the-counter birth control pill gets FDA approval

 In its internal review published in May, the FDA noted that some women in Perrigo’s study had trouble understanding the drug’s labeling information.
 In particular, the instructions warn that women with a history of breast cancer should not take the pill because it could spur tumor growth.
 And women who have unusual vaginal bleeding are instructed to talk to a doctor first, because it could indicate a medical problem.

+Common side effects of the pill include bleeding, headaches, dizziness, nausea and cramps, according to the FDA.
+The label also cautions that certain drugs can interfere with Opill’s effectiveness, including medications for seizures, HIV and hypertension.

-Perrigo executives said the company will spend the rest of the year manufacturing the pill and its packaging so it can be available in stores nationwide and online by early next year.
+Perrigo executives said the company will spend the rest of the year manufacturing the pill and its packaging so it can be available in stores early next year.

 Follow Matthew Perrone on Twitter: @AP_FDAwriter